-(9a) ‘facilitator’ means a natural or legal person who contributes to the reporting process or assists or aids the reporting person in the reporting process.
+(9a) ‘facilitator’ means a natural person who assists or aids the reporting person in the reporting process in a work-related context.

 (12) ‘retaliation’ means any threatened or actual, direct or indirect, act or omission prompted by the internal or external reporting or public disclosure which occurs in a work-related context and causes or may cause unjustified detriment to the reporting person;

+14a ‘good faith’ means the reasonable belief of a reporting person, in light of the circumstances and the information available to this person at the time of the reporting, that the matters reported by this person are true and fall within the scope of this Directive.